Mainline Tree is a tree layout algorithm that applies to any type of diagram.

 To apply the Mainline Tree layout on an active diagram map view, do one of the following:

-- On the Network Diagram tab, click the drop-down arrow on the Diagram Layouts button in the Layout group, and click the Mainline Tree layout item in the gallery.
+- On the Network Diagram tab, click the drop-down arrow on the Diagram Layouts button in the Layout group, and depending on the tree direction you want, click one of the Mainline Tree layout items in the gallery—, , , .

-To apply the layout on a subset of features in the network diagram, use one of the Select Features tools (for example, Select By Rectangle, Select By Polygon, and so on) and select the diagram features before running.
+To apply the layout algorithm on a subset of features in the network diagram, use one of the Select Features tools (for example, Select By Rectangle, Select By Polygon, and so on), and select the diagram features before running.

 Configure the Mainline Tree layout on a diagram template